codio/tutorial_grunt_basic/annotations.md

 This section of code is where you define your tasks in detail.
 The following shows the [copy](https://npmjs.org/package/grunt-contrib-copy) task along with its parameters.

     copy: {                       // task name
-        dist: {                   //
+        main: {                   // sub-task name (can be anything)
-            files: [{             // files to copy
+            files: [{             // file copying options
                 dest: 'dist/',    // name of the destination folder
-                src: ['**'],      // name of the
+                src: ['**'],      // location of the parent folder
-                cwd: 'app/',      // points to the source root folder
+                cwd: 'app/',      // 'current working direct' within the src folder
-                expand: true      // folders and sub-folders
+                expand: true      // process all folders and sub-folders }]
-            }]
         }
     }